 Chickenpox vaccine

-Cost: £70 per dose inclusive (i.e. there is no consultation fees); the full course requires two doses.
+Cost: £75 per dose inclusive (i.e. there is no consultation fees); the full course requires two doses.

-To arrange a home visit email your post code to: info@hhpharmacy.co.uk
+To arrange a home visit, email your postcode to: info@hhpharmacy.co.uk

-- The minimum vaccination home visit fee is £80 per visit.
-To obtain a quotation for the home visit fee, please email the service required, your post code and mobile number to info@hhpharmacy.co.uk
+• To obtain a quotation for the home visit fee, please email the service required, your postcode and mobile number to info@hhpharmacy.co.uk

 Disease Issues